 The town’s quieter attractions make it perfect for a vacation simply to take in the Polish culture without the hustle and bustle of the busier city areas.

-On the border between Poland and Belarus, the Bialowieza Forest, a UNESCO World Heritage Site, has successfully been preserved as the last primeval forest in lowland Europe, importantly because of its singular opportunities for biodiversity conservation and as the home of Europe’s heaviest land animal, the bison.
-The forests are also home to a unique variety of gigantic trees and endemic wildlife like bears, wolves and elks.
+On the border between Poland and Belarus, the Bialowieza Forest, a UNESCO World Heritage Site, has successfully been preserved as the last primeval forest in lowland Europe.
+It’s important because of its singular opportunities for biodiversity conservation and as the home of Europe’s heaviest land animal, the bison.
+The forests are also home to a unique variety of gigantic trees and endemic wildlife like bears, wolves, and elks.

-Trips into the forest start from Białowieża village, where there’s plenty of accommodation and facilities to explore the area, like bike rentals and local restaurants, although you could choose to stay in one of the small nearby villages.
+Trips into the forest start from Białowieża village, where there are plenty of accommodations and facilities to explore the area, like bike rentals and local restaurants, although you could choose to stay in one of the small nearby villages or take a tour from Warsaw.

 You can get to the village by bus, car, or train, the longest journey being 9 hours by bus.
-Once you’re there, you might want to have planned a trip in advance because a lot of rural residents may not speak English very well and you want to be prepared.
+Once you’re there, you might want to plan a trip in advance because a lot of rural residents may not speak English very well and you want to be prepared.

 You can book a tour with a recommended company, where they’ll plan your whole trip beginning with your departure from Warsaw, but you also have the option of discovering the forest on your own.
-The main starting point is main town is Hajnówka, called ‘the Gateway to the Forest’.
+The main starting point is the town of Hajnówka, called ‘the Gateway to the Forest’.

-Founded in 1580 and located about 450km away from Warsaw, the city of Zamosc has been dubbed a unique example of a Renaissance town in Central Europe because it embodies everything that the era stood was about; the liberalism and elegant architecture.
+Founded in 1580 and located about 450km away from Warsaw, the city of Zamosc has been dubbed a unique example of a Renaissance town in Central Europe because it embodies everything that the era was about including liberalism and elegant architecture.

 The town also has a small 1500s Cathedral that still holds regular masses today but they also have a substantial Jewish history, which you can learn all about from the Zamość Synagogue built between 1610 and 1618.